 When Is It Time for a Cane or Walker?

-Author: Sarah Charest, OTR/L-CLT
+Author: Sarah Charest, OTR/L-CLT Print

 A gray-haired woman with a rollator stands talking to a male doctor in a hallway at Hebrew Rehabilitation Center in Boston.

-Mobility and falls in seniors
+Mobility and fall risk in older adults

 Signs you should consider a cane or walker